Diego Medina (footballer, born 1991): Career

 Medina started his career with Deportivo Armenio.
 He was with the club between 2009 and 2018, netting ten goals in one hundred and eight Primera B Metropolitana matches.
-In that time, he was loaned out five times, firstly joining San Telmo for 2012–13; making fifteen appearances as they were relegated.
+In that time, he was loaned out five times, firstly joining San Telmo for 2012–13, making fifteen appearances as they were relegated.
 Primera B Nacional side Ferro Carril Oeste signed Medina on loan in January 2015.
 He scored his first goal on 22 September against Gimnasia y Esgrima.
 Medina spent the first half of 2016 with Almagro, scoring goals versus Boca Unidos, Atlético Paraná, Douglas Haig, Brown and Juventud Unida Universitario.

 For the rest of 2016, Medina joined fellow second tier team Instituto on loan.
 One goal in twenty-five league fixtures followed, as Instituto finished sixth.
 His final loan away from his parent club was confirmed on 15 August 2017, with the forward signing for Flandria.
 He suffered his second career relegation, after they placed twenty-fourth with Medina playing twenty times and scoring twice.
-In July 2018, Medina departed Deportivo Armenio permanently after he agreed a move to Defensores de Belgrano of Primera B Nacional.
+In July 2018, Medina departed Deportivo Armenio permanently after he agreed to a move to Defensores de Belgrano of Primera B Nacional.
 He made his debut on 24 July during a 4–1 Copa Argentina defeat to Atlético de Rafaela.